cpwood/Pico-Stub/micropython-stubber.md

 This will arrange the directory structure so the stubs will work with Micropy CLI and will include "frozen" modules.

 >  If you're preparing a pull request for this repo, place the final folder within the repository's `stubs` folder (the one at the repo root).
-If a folder with the same name already exists, delete itl=; otherwise, add it.
+If a folder with the same name already exists, delete it; otherwise, add it.